bobaekang/icjia-r-workshop/slides/module2_slides1.md

 [1] "apricot"    "banana"     "clementine"
 ```

-Or create a new element:
+* Or create a new element

 ```r